j-herman99/hopify-saas-db/docs/hopify_db_gen_section_notes.md

 # 🧪 Hopify DB Generator – Section Purpose & Role Notes

-This README documents each major section of the `hopify_db_v1_gen.py` script, explaining its role in building a realistic, segment-aware SaaS dataset for analysis.
+This document, located in the `/docs/` folder, outlines each major section of the `hopify_db_v1_gen.py` script, explaining its role in building a realistic, segment-aware SaaS dataset for analysis.

 ---